damianhakert/damianhakert.github.io/source/posts/2016-07-21-the-basics-of-gitlab-ci.html.md

 ## Summary

 There's much more to cover but let's stop here for now.
 I hope you liked this short story.
-All examples were made trivial intentionally, so that you could learn concepts of GitLab CI not being distracted by unfamiliar technology stack.
+All examples were made trivial intentionally so that you could learn concepts of GitLab CI not being distracted by unfamiliar technology stack.
 Let's wrap up what we have learned:

-1. In order to delegate some work to GitLab CI you should define one or more [jobs](http://docs.gitlab.com/ce/ci/yaml/README.html#jobs) in `.gitlab-ci.yml`
+1. To delegate some work to GitLab CI you should define one or more [jobs](http://docs.gitlab.com/ce/ci/yaml/README.html#jobs) in `.gitlab-ci.yml`
 2. Job should have a name, and it is your responsibility to come up with a good name
 3. Every job contains set of rules & instructions for GitLab CI, defined by [special keywords](#keywords)
 4. Jobs can run consequently, in parallel, or you can define custom pipeline.
-5. You can pass files between jobs and store them in build artifacts, so that they could be downloaded from interface.
+5. You can pass files between jobs and store them in build artifacts so that they could be downloaded from the interface.

-Below is the last section containing more formal description of terms and keywords we used, as well as links to the detailed description of GitLab CI functionality.
+Below is the last section containing a more formal description of terms and keywords we used, as well as links to the detailed description of GitLab CI functionality.

 ### Keywords description & links to the documentation